Treating Multiple Tics: A Single Dad Nails It

 What are your main tic triggers and is it hard to avoid them?

-What’s even more incredible are the changes I’ve seen in my own husband.
-Because I’m so committed to figuring out my triggers, my husband has even started to benefit.
+For starters, I use 100% toxin-free makeup, skin and body care, perfume, candles, cleaning products, etc. I know for a fact that regular body and home products have caused problems for me in the past, so I eliminated those about five years ago.
+What’s even more incredible are the changes I’ve seen in my husband.
+Because I’m so committed to figuring out my triggers, my husband has started to benefit.
 He’s implementing the same tactics and approach I’ve used to tackle his asthma and allergies.
-He only uses his inhaler a couple of times during the week instead of at least half a dozen times a day!
-It’s only confirmed there is truth in the natural approach, even if it takes time.
+He now only uses his inhaler a couple of times a week instead of at least half a dozen times a day.
 (A note to readers: We’ve been together 6 years and this change has been slow but progressive, so don’t give up!)